jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 ## Exam

-After I was enrolled on *RTO-2*, it took me about three weeks to complete the material twice (yes, twice) because there was a lot of new concepts for me to digest.
+After I was enrolled in *RTO-2*, it took me about three weeks to complete the material twice (yes, twice) because there were a lot of new concepts for me to digest.

 The course fee includes an exam attempt.
-You can schedule it on the platform anytime after you start the course where you can pick a start day and hour.
+You can schedule it on the platform anytime after you start the course, where you can pick a start day and hour.

-For example, I scheduled the exam to start on November 21 at 9am.
+For example, I scheduled the exam to start on November 21 at 9 a.m.

-For the exam, you are given with 72 hours or five days (whatever happens first) to obtain four flags on a given set of machines in an AD environment.
+For the exam, you are given 72 hours or five days (whatever happens first) to obtain four flags on a given set of machines in an AD environment.
-Unlike *CRTO* (which you need 6 out of 8 flags to pass), you must collect all the flags to pass the exam.
+Unlike *CRTO* (in which you need 6 out of 8 flags to pass), you must collect all the flags to pass this exam.

-You must enter the flags in a scoring system provided with the exam which checks the value and give the points.
+You must enter the flags in a scoring system provided with the exam which checks the value and gives the points.
 You don't need to write a report, just enter the flags.
 In the end, it took me around
 11 hours to complete the exam: